×

 Thanks, Sydra!
 I thought he was talking about Ebichu, which is definetely NOT a children's show, but it does feature a hamster.

-Answerman I read from various sources on the web that Senkaiden Hōshin Engi was acquired by ADV but there is virtually no info on that at ADV's site.
+Answerman I read from various sources on the web that Senkaiden Houshin Engi was acquired by ADV but there is virtually no info on that at ADV's site.
 And animeondvd didn't have it on the Licensed List.
 Plus I also heard that ADV have plans of changing the name to the extent of "Soul Hunter" or something....
 So is it licensed?
 And is ADV planning on chopping it up?

-Also how likely is it to expect Yami no Matsuei and Gensoumaden Saiyuki to get liscensed in the US?
+Also how likely is it to expect Yami No Matsuei and Gensoumaden Saiyuki to get liscensed in the US?

 Igraine